joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 ### Revealed Salvation and Judgment

->John 1:7–13 (CSB) He came as a witness to testify about the light, so that all might believe through him.He was not the light, but he came to testify about the light.The true light that gives light to everyone was coming into the world.He was in the world, and the world was created through him, and yet the world did not recognize him.He came to his own, and his own people did not receive him.But to all who did receive him, he gave them the right to be children of God, to those who believe in his name,who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.
+>John 1:7–13 (CSB) He came as a witness to testify about the light, so that all might believe through him.
+He was not the light, but he came to testify about the light.
+The true light that gives light to everyone was coming into the world.
+He was in the world, and the world was created through him, and yet the world did not recognize him.
+He came to his own, and his own people did not receive him.
+But to all who did receive him, he gave them the right to be children of God, to those who believe in his name,who were born, not of natural descent, or of the will of the flesh, or of the will of man, but of God.

 ### Preached Evangelistically